NegarKaviani/Interaktiv-e-Learning-React/README.md

 # E-Learning Courses

-This project is to let you download and watch online courses in e-Learning field.
+This project let you download and watch online courses in e-Learning field.

 ## Available Scripts